Skip to main content

 • UV exposure

-This treatment provides a long-lasting tightening effect to lift & brighten complexion.
+This treatment provides a long-lasting tightening effect to lift and brighten complexion.

 As we age, the outer layer of our skin naturally thins, and along with this goes the layer of fat and collagen that used to keep our skin looking youthful and plump.
 In contrast to the taut, supple appearance your skin has when you’re younger, ageing skin loses its elasticity and its ability to “bounce back”.

-Stretchmarks are bands of lines visible on the skin.
-These lines can vary in colour and size from purple, grey or white.
+Stretchmarks are not dangerous or harmful, but they can leave visible bands of lines on the skin.
+They can vary in colour and size from purple, grey or white.
 They have a different texture to the rest of the skin and can be sore or itchy.

 Reduce and remove superficial vascular lesions and diffuse redness.